Targeted Quality Measurement of Health Care Providers: Simulation study

 \section{Simulation study}

-In order to evaluate the performance of the previous methods, we extend the simulation study design by \cite{yang2016propensity} to (i) encompass higher-dimensional ``treatments,'' corresponding to $I_p = 100$ practices, (ii) include both relevant and irrelevant covariates in the true (correct) practice assignment and outcome models, (iii) and examine both additive and non-additive outcome models.
-This simulation design seeks to represent the real data by incorporating a similar number of covariates, degree of sparsity, and outcomes generated under models of increasing complexity.
+To assess the performance of the previous methods, we extend the simulation study design by \cite{yang2016propensity} to (i) encompass higher-dimensional ``treatments,'' corresponding to $P = 100$ {and $P = 200$} practices, (ii) include {$K = 30$ covariates in the practice assignment and outcome models}, (iii) and examine both linear and non-linear outcome models.
+This simulation design {reflects the performance of methods in} the real-world data by incorporating a similar number of covariates, degrees of sparsity, and outcomes generated under models of increasing complexity.